 - Train both counseling and physician assistant students

-As part of the curriculum in the physician assistant, clinical mental health counseling and counseling psychology graduate programs, more than 100 students will learn substance use screening, brief intervention and referral techniques, take part in a videotaped role play exercise and be followed through their internship or clinical experience and one year after graduation.
-Students will learn empirically based screening tools and methods of motivational interviewing to more effectively screen and refer patients and clients to services.
+As part of the physician assistant, clinical mental health counseling, and counseling psychology graduate program curricula, more than 100 students learned about substance use screening, brief intervention, and referral techniques.
+Additionally, the students took part in a videotaped role play with standardized patients and had a follow up feedback session related to their SBIRT proficiency demonstrated in the role play.
+Students were taught how to use empirically supported screening tools and employed methods of motivational interviewing to more effectively screen and refer patients and clients to services.

 - Community outreach

-Free workshops on substance use screening, brief intervention and referral to treatment—SBIRT—will be provided to hundreds of health care professionals in the community working at a variety of agencies and organizations.
-The training has already been implemented at the Kalamazoo Department of Human Services, Kalamazoo Community Mental Health, WMU Counseling Center and the Family Health Center.
-The investigators will present SBIRT to at least 70 participants each year and collect data using pre- and post-tests, as well as a 30-day follow-up survey.
-The number of participants is expected to increase due to the requests for subsequent training by the participants at the agencies identified above.
+Free workshops on substance use screening, brief intervention and referral to treatment—SBIRT—were provided to hundreds of health care professionals in the community working at a variety of agencies and organizations.
+For example, some of the trainings took place at the Kalamazoo Department of Human Services, Kalamazoo Community Mental Health, WMU Counseling Center, and the Family Health Center.
+The investigators collected data using pre- and post-tests, as well as a 30-day follow-up survey.

 - Online training

-A four-hour online training program will extend SBIRT education to professionals in other communities.
-This training will provide participants with continuing education credits upon completion of the training, and the program is free to those who submit the pre- and post-test surveys.
-Lee-Parker hopes to reach some 300 medical and mental health professionals in the first year of the grant cycle.
+A four-hour online training program extended SBIRT education to professionals nationwide.
+This previous training provided participants with continuing education credits upon completion of the training, and the program was free to those who submitted the pre- and post-test surveys.